keichi/mpEDM/README.md

 - CMake 3.10+
 - C++ compiler that supports C++11 (Intel C++ Compiler is strongly recommended for building the CPU backend)
-- HDF5
+- HDF5 (parallel build if building the multi-node benchmarks)
+- (optional) MPI if building the multi-node benchmarks
-- ArrayFire 3.6.2+ for building the GPU backend
+- (optional) ArrayFire 3.6.2+ if building the GPU backend

 ## Installation